 What is Angina?

 Angina is chest pain that occurs when the heart receives insufficient oxygen-rich blood.
-Although angina is more of a symptom which underlies other conditions than a disease itself, it is treated as its own condition due to its prevalence amongst cardiac patients.
+Although angina is more of a symptom, it is treated as its own condition due to its prevalence among cardiac patients.

 Patients with blocked arteries experience symptoms of angina when the heart is not receiving an ample supply blood to meet its output needs.
 Most often these individuals suffer from coronary artery disease (CAD).